 The Grand Canyon

 Once you finish hiking Devil’s Bridge, drive straight to the Grand Canyon.
-Without traffic, the drive should take 2 hours and 20 minutes, but expect long waits at the Grand Canyon National Park entrance which could easily add an hour to your drive.
+Expect long waits at the Grand Canyon National Park entrance which could add up to an hour to your drive.

 Grand Canyon South Rim Trail

-Once you arrive, head to the rim to catch your first view of the Grand Canyon.
-Stretching farther than the eye can see, the Grand Canyon is even more magnificent than you could imagine.
+Once you arrive, head to the south rim to catch your first view of the Grand Canyon.
 Spend some time walking the South Rim Trail, a flat, paved path around the edge of the canyon.

 Day Four | Grand Canyon